The British Red Fox: A Conservation Storytelling Photo Workshop

 From fairy tales to folklore, fox hunts to the urban wildlife predator conflict, the British Red Fox remains an important character in the history of the United Kingdom.
 For those who love the fox, we have created an opportunity to learn about the species, get an up close and personal look into some of the issues surrounding it, meet some of the people who fight to save it, and those who are not so fond of it.

-We will take 6 participants into the field with a fox rescue organization, working in real situations with rescuers, rehabbers, fosters, and fox enthusiasts and haters.
-In nine days on the ground you will conceive, shoot and edit together an individual photo project to be presented to your peers.
+We will take 6 participants into the field with a fox rescue organization, working in real situations with rescuers, rehabbers, fosters, and fox enthusiasts.
+You will conceive, shoot and edit together an individual photo project to be presented to your peers.

 Part of the proceeds from this workshop go directly to The Fox Project UK and The Canid Project.